 As for gaming, the included AMD Radeon R2 integrated graphics is able to run many of the popular (but light) game titles, as you can see in the video playlist below:

-Note: Performance and benchmark scores of the AMD E2-9000e may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the AMD E2-9000e and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.